Uherský Ostroh: Etymology

 The name literally means 'Hungarian promontory' in Czech.
-It refers to its historic location on a promontory near borders with Kingdom of Hungary.
+It refers to its historic location on a promontory near the border with the Kingdom of Hungary.

 Geography

 Uherský Ostroh is located about 10 km southwest of Uherské Hradiště and 33 km southwest of Zlín.
-The town lies on the Morava River, at its confluence with the Okluky Stream.
 The western part of the municipal territory lies in the Lower Morava Valley and the eastern part lies in the Vizovice Highlands.
+The town is situated on the Morava River, at its confluence with the Okluky Stream.